Arthur-Kamau/stratos/README.md

 <img  src="./icons/images.jpg"/>
 </p>

-The language priorities are fast and fun to write.
+A Fast and fun to write programming language.

 ## objective